-Professor Jesse H. Choper (University of California at Berkeley); Professor Marc S. Galanter (Wisconsin); Professor Morton J. Horwitz (Harvard); Professor Charles R. Lawrence (Stanford); Dean Michael Marchenko (Moscow State University); Professor Mari J. Matsuda (University of Hawaii); Professor Michael Olivas (University of Houston Law Center; and Professor Cass Sunstein (University of Chicago).
-SUMMER STUDY ABROAD PROGRAM The Hofstra University School of Law offers a four-week Summer Study Abroad Program in Nice, France, in cooperation with the Faculté De Droit de l'Université de Nice.
+The Law School hosts a visiting scholar for a two-day to four-day period at least once and sometimes twice a year.
+The visiting scholar generally conducts classes, delivers an address to students and faculty, and meets with students and faculty informally at receptions and other gatherings.
+Recent Scholars-in-Residence have been: Professor Jesse H. Choper (University of California at Berkeley); Professor Marc S. Galanter (Wisconsin); Professor Morton J. Horwitz (Harvard); Professor Charles R. Lawrence (Stanford); Dean Michael Marchenko (Moscow State University); Professor Mari J. Matsuda (University of Hawaii); Professor Michael Olivas (University of Houston Law Center; Professor Cass Sunstein (University of Chicago); and Professor Akhil Reed Amar (Yale).

+SUMMER STUDY ABROAD PROGRAM

+The Hofstra University School of Law offers a fourweek Summer Study Abroad Program in Nice, France, in cooperation with the Faculté De Droit de l'Université de Nice.
 The program is taught by law faculty from Hofstra and other universities.
 Each of the courses offered either has an international focus or compares American and European approaches to the law.
 Law classes are conducted in English.
 The program is open to students who have completed at least the first year of law school and who are currently in good standing at any ABA-accredited law school as well as to graduates of such approved schools.
-During the summer of 1994 the Nice program was offered in cooperation with Moscow State University and former Moscow State Dean Michael Marchenko and two Russian students participated in the program.
+During the summer of 1994 the Nice program was offered in cooperation with Moscow State University and former Moscow State Dean Michael Marchenko.
+Two Russian students participated in the program.
+In 1995, during the first and second weeks of the program, the Honorable Antonin Scalia, Associate Justice of the Supreme Court of the United States, taught a two-credit course, Comparative Constitutional Law, with Professor Leon Friedman.